ansys/pyfluent/doc/source/user_guide/make_container.rst

 .. _ref_make_container:

-Create your Fluent docker container
+Create your Fluent Docker container
 ===================================

 .. warning:: You need a valid Ansys license and an Ansys account to follow the steps detailed in this section.

-You can create your Fluent docker container by following the steps given on this page.
+You can create your Fluent Docker container by following the steps given on this page.
 This guide will use a local Ubuntu machine to copy the needed files from the Fluent installation directory to the container.